zowe/docs-site/docs/user-guide/installandconfig.md

      In order for above started tasks to run correctly, security manager configuration needs to be performed.
 This is documented in [Configuring the z/OS system for Zowe](configure-zos-system.md) and a sample JCL member `ZWESECUR` is shipped with Zowe that contains commands for RACF, TopSecret, and ACF2 security managers.

+**Notes:**
-**Note:** To start the API Mediation Layer as a standalone component, see [API Mediation Layer as a standalone component](api-mediation-standalone.md).
+  - To start the API Mediation Layer as a standalone component, see [API Mediation Layer as a standalone component](api-mediation-standalone.md).

+  - If you plan to use API ML with basic authentication and JSON web token authentication, you need to run only `ZWESVSTC`.
+No need to run `ZWESISTC` and `ZWESASTC`.

+  - IF you plan to use API ML with x509 client-side certificate authentication, you need to run `ZWESISTC`.

 ## Topology of the Zowe z/OS launch process